kailash-manasarovar/statement/docs/timeline/2025/november.md

 - Agents, everywhere.
 - One sitting at the end of my row, leaving a space in the middle.
+- He's dressed like a CIA man.
-- One I meet outside the toilet when my stomach starts relaxing over India.
+- One I meet outside the toilet when my stomach starts relaxing over India - a Brit, partner of another Brit (I'll remember his name at some point) I meet at FitKoh who tells me she works as air crew - after resigning from the Metropolitan police - and they both make a bit of extra money doing secret service shifts.
-- Others I cannot mistake.
+- Israeli agents - always bald and mean looking - I guess that's the American definition.
+- And then a criminal gang member even, just to spice things up.
 - Incredible.
 - It feels like protection, but I wonder if it was, rather, declaration of ownership.
 - Protection, for me, makes a nice change.
+- I was wrong about protection.

 ## Anantara